 - Program Rationale

-- Please write a 500-word discussion about how this program addresses the needs and interests of students and advances the mission and strategic initiatives of the College and its academic program.
+- Please write a (250-word minimum) about how this program addresses the needs and interests of students and advances the mission and strategic initiatives of the College and its academic program.

 - Learning Goals and Outcomes